AnnashAhmad/Web-Engineering/README.md

 <li>pakistanpage.html is a Web page that gives information about Pakistan and its provinces.
 <li>signup.html and stylegradedone.css is a simple page for signing in to a site.
 <li>jobapp.html and style.css is a simple form for a job application.
+<li>contact.html and style2.css are to contact university's faculty
+<li>snm.html and style.css are for member login and signup
+<li>comsats institute homepage.html and style6.css are for a university's welcome page